jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

 * Candidate solution, phenotype, and individual are words used to describe a possible solution to a problem
 * Genotype and chromosome are words used to describe an encoding of a possible solution to a problem

+    * However, chromosomes are themselves candidate solutions
+    * "Candidate solution" is often used as a catch-all term

 * Locus, position, gene, and allele are words used to describe a part of the chromosome

     * Although, this jargon is not commonly used in practice